andiwand/inner-detector-tracking-workshop-2023/acts-examples-tutorial/README.md

 # Acts Examples Framework Tutorial

-The goal of this tutorial is to build Acts and the examples framework in order to run [`tutorial_full_chain_odd.py`](tutorial_full_chain_odd.py) and to plug a dummy algorithm into the reconstruction chain.
+The goal of this tutorial is to build Acts and the examples framework in order to run a reconstruction chain and to plug a user specific algorithm in.

 ## Dependencies